dmbarbour/awelon/AboutABC.md

 ### Ambiguous ABC, AMBC

 Ambiguous ABC, or AMBC, is a simple extension to ABC with AO's ambiguity features.
 The `(|)` characters are used this way, e.g. `vr(wl|>M)c` has two meanings - the left always swaps two values, the right conditionally swaps them.
-The choice of meanings is not deterministic.
+The choice of meanings is not deterministic, but is constrained by typeful context and guided by heuristic search.

-AMBC is important as intermediate code for AO.
+AMBC is important as intermediate code between AO and ABC.
 It seems wise that compilers and optimizers in Awelon project should support AMBC.
 AMBC is also interesting for its ability to express a great deal of meaning in a compact space, and as a formal basis for genetic programming and other search techniques.

-AMBC is considered distinct from ABC because it lacks the streamability properties.
+AMBC is separated from ABC because ambiguity is not a feature that works well with streaming and effects.
 However, the characters `(`, `|`, and `)` are reserved for AMBC.
-And in general, code accessed by `{#secureHash}` might be AMBC (though it would be an error to use AMBC where ABC is expected).
+In general, code accessed by `{#secureHash}` might be AMBC, though it would be an error to reference AMBC where ABC is expected.

 ## Pitfalls to Avoid